 Key Stage Four students have a core PE programme of four hours a fortnight.
 Core PE helps pupils acquire the knowledge, skills and understanding they need to participate successfully in, and enjoy, physical activities both now and in the future.
-The option structure will allow pupils to fully engage in the new National Curriculum Framework being introduced which will allow pupils to tackle complex and demanding activities which will help them develop personal fitness and which promote a healthy active lifestyle.
+We introduce a semi-optional structure that will allow pupils to fully engage in the National Curriculum Framework which will allow pupils to tackle complex and demanding activities which will help them develop personal fitness and promote a healthy active lifestyle.